overte-org/overte-docs-sphinx/docs/source/host/start-hosting.rst

 Get Started with Hosting
 ########################

 We are thrilled you've decided to host a custom domain with us on the metaverse!
 We also understand that setting up a server, configuring it, and creating a domain takes some time and technical knowledge.
-Hopefully, this section will help you become familiar with the basics of hosting domains in Vircadia, so that you can create the space you want and be a part of building a bigger, more expansive metaverse.
+Hopefully, this section will help you become familiar with the basics of hosting domains in Overte, so that you can create the space you want and be a part of building a bigger, more expansive metaverse.

 You can also follow the :doc:`quick start guide <quick-start>` to boot up a Domain right away.